 In the same year, David created Cape Farewell to mirror the mathematical modellers’ interrogation of future time, using the notion of expedition and action-based research.
 By bringing artists, visionaries, scientists and educators together, David’s goal was to champion the responsibility and power of the cultural sector to communicate the complex science of climate change.
 The 2021 IPCC report stated that carbon neutrality will not be achieved without a cultural shift – exactly what Cape Farewell has stood for since its inception.

-Cape Farewell has led eight expeditions – including two youth voyages – to the High Arctic, the visible frontline of climate change.
+Cape Farewell has led twelve expeditions – including two youth voyages – to the High Arctic, the visible frontline of climate change.
 In 2009 the first Cape Farewell expedition outside of the Arctic was launched to the Andes in Peru, in collaboration with the Environmental Change Institute, Oxford University.
 The latest expedition to take place is the 2023 Marshall Islands expedition.

 As the urgency of the climate challenge became increasingly apparent, so Cape Farewell’s work evolved to become solution-focussed.
 The SHIFT Festival at Southbank Centre, London in 2010 underlined this ambition and the Sea Change Expeditions, led by Ruth Little, explored the efforts of island communities in Scotland to become self-sustaining and carbon neutral.
 Between 2011 and 2013 there were the Carbon 12, Carbon 13 and Carbon 14 exhibitions in Paris, Texas and Toronto, each addressing climate as a cultural challenge.